Chapter 11:

 ‘Tanuki hats doooo!’

 Mutsuki had to pull items out like a magician performing.
-The cashier’s mouth dropped open and got bigger and bigger as more unbelievably huge things are pulled out.
-He mouth had already reached the floor when a pack of daikon radishes popped out.
+The cashier’s mouth dropped open and got bigger and bigger as more unbelievably huge things were pulled out.
+When a pack of daikon radishes popped out, her mouth had already reached the floor.
 Mutsuki almost passed out from all the bowing he did.

 Honey, meanwhile, had wandered off to create emotional devastation.
-She hugged every tall fridge cooler.
+He hugged every tall fridge cooler.
 Then a shelf.
 Then the bread rack.
 With deep, heartfelt sincerity.

 ‘Honey… Why are you hugging everything?!’

-‘It feels lonely,’ he whispered, patting a drink cooler gently.
+‘It feels lonely,’ he whispered while patting a drink cooler.

 ‘The fridges feel lonely?’